 - There is a hearing loop system installed at the counter

-- There area is well lit from both natural light and from overhead fluorescent lighting
+- The area is well lit from both natural light and from overhead fluorescent lighting

-- The counter/reception desk area is clear from obstruction to aid lip reading and visitors with a visual impairment.
+- The counter and reception desk area is clear from obstruction to aid lip reading and visitors with a visual impairment

 - A pen and paper is available